petaverse-cloud/pv-docs-site/docs/petority/5_pets/1_view-pulse.md

 ## Set Up Pulse Alerts:
 You may have the option to configure pulse alerts, so you'll [receive notifications](/docs/petority/notification/type) if your pet's pulse becomes abnormal, allowing you to take action.
-## Habit Trends:
+## Pulse Trends:
-The app typically provides insights into your pet's pulse trends and [historical](/docs/petority/features/health-monitoring) data, helping you track their cardiovascular habit over time.
+The app typically provides insights into your pet's pulse trends and [historical](/docs/petority/features/health-monitoring) data, helping you better understand your pet’s pulse patterns over time.